Attendance

 Enquiries and advice

-If you are concerned about your child’s attendance, you should first talk to your child’s school.
+If you are concerned about your child’s attendance, you should first talk to the school.
 Alternatively you can contact the Education Welfare Service on 01225 718230

 St Mark's C E Junior School Attendance Policy (DRAFT)